nodebotanist/TheJournal/atmega328-testing-peripheral/i2c-peripheral-functionality.md

 ### Author's note

 the word "peripheral" is used to replace the word "slave", and "root" replaces "master" in an I2C context.
 I did this because I don't like using the original language.
 I really don't care to hear your opinion on the matter; especially if your opinion involves questioning the technical aptitude of those who refuse to use those particular words.
+I didn't change the language in third-party libraries.